okichan/portfolio_v2/readme.md

 > **_"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."_**

 This was so true, I spent majority of hours desiging in Figma and the actual coding part was pretty smooth.
-- **Edit your file in local unless you know what you are doing!!!**
+- **Edit your file in local unless you know what you are doing!!!** <br>
 This was my official effed up moment.
 I once wiped out my 5-hour work of `readme.md` because there was a conflict between local file and remote.
-And I force overwrote my latest one saved in the remote with the old one saved in the local by doing "git push -f".
+And I force overwrote my latest one saved in the remote with the old one saved in the local by doing `git push -f`. <br>
 This happened because I kept editing my `readme.md` in remote repository directly.
-I did create .gitignore in my local to exclude any `.md` files but it wasn't working for some reasons and thus `readme.mb` was pushed to remote when I only meant to push other files.
+I did create `.gitignore` in my local to exclude any `.md` files but it wasn't working for some reasons and thus `readme.mb` was pushed to remote when I only meant to push other files.
 Screw me.